chastitywhiterose/Walking-the-Rainbow-Bridge/chapters/chapter-3.md

-# Chapter 3: The LGBTQIA Suicide Epidemic
+# Chapter 3: The LGBTQIA+ Suicide Epidemic

 Those of us who are part of the Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual community have a higher rate of depression and suicide than the average person.
 There are many reasons for this, which I can identify and explain.
 The following are a few reasons that this is the case.